What Is a Trust? Do I Need One?

 • Wills

-Wills are legal documents that describe people’s wishes upon their deaths.
-One important feature of wills vs. trusts is that wills don’t actually hold assets.
+Wills are legal documents that detail people’s wishes upon death.
+An important distinction between wills and trusts is that wills don’t actually hold assets, while trusts do.
 Wills simply explain how assets should be distributed.

 Types of Trusts